SCasarotto/sralab.tools/README.md

 This code and tool is not associated with SRA Lab or any of its employees.
 It is provided as is, with no warranty or guarantee of any kind.
 Use at your own risk.

+# Archived and Moved

+These tools have been moved to a different repo and are hosted in a new location.
+You can find the code as apart of [casarotto.family](https://github.com/SCasarotto/casarotto.family).

 ## Deployment

 After having run the `create-remix` command and selected "Vercel" as a deployment target, you only need to [import your Git repository](https://vercel.com/new) into Vercel, and it will be deployed.